 ./rslagent --config <path_to_sync.conf>

-You won't see any UI and if everything is done correctly, you'll see your Mac computer on the list of agents in the Connect Server Web UI.
+If you don't have config file, you'll be prompted for address of Management Console.
+Agent UI is not available on Linux and if everything is done correctly, you'll see the Linux agent on the list of agents in the Connect Server Web UI.

 More on this step: installing agents